CalciSoil Agricultural Gypsum

 This process improves soil permeability and reduces surface crusting, which are common problems in saline or sodic soils.

 As a result, plants can access water and nutrients more efficiently, leading to higher yields and better soil health over time.
+That’s why we call gypsum, saline soil amendment.

 Application-Methods